swap-community/swap-gui/README.md

 ## Development & Production

 Active Branches:
-- Testing: N/A
+- Stable: master(release)
 - Unstable: master(latest)
-- Stable: master(tagged)
+- Testing: N/A

 To contribute to the Swap Project, please make all pull requests to the _master_ branch.<br/>
 For production, please use the _tagged release_ of the _master_ branch.